Consumer packaged goods (CPG) brands have just seconds to capture the attention of potential buyers.

 But that doesn’t apply only to brands on grocery store shelves.
 Tom Newmaster, partner at FORCEpkg, knows how critical branding and packaging is for cannabis food and beverage brands.

-Newmaster is set to speak at the inaugural Cannabis Products Exchange event, scheduled for July 30-31 in Denver.
+Newmaster is set to speak at the inaugural Cannabis Products Exchange event, which will be presented virtually July 30-31.
 This interactive two-day conference is designed to inform and inspire the ideation, innovation, research and development, manufacturing, packaging, distribution, and consumer safety of legal cannabis edibles and beverages.

 Newmaster recently spoke to Cannabis Products about using packaging to create a successful CPG brand and how that applies to the cannabis industry.